-The most common goal for online social threats like phishing, spyware, and hackers is identity theft.
-ID theft occurs when someone uses your name, Social Security number, credit card number or other personal information without your permission.
-The FTC estimates that as many as 9 million Americans have their identities stolen each year.
+Identity theft is often the goal for online social threats like phishing and ransomware.
+Identity theft occurs when someone uses your name, Social Security number, credit card number or other personal information without your permission.
+This page contains links to helpful resources for protecting your identity.

 What to do if your identity has been stolen